vincemaina/blackspike-astro-landing-page/README.md

 We built this page as the first version of our own website, [blackspike.com](https://www.blackspike.com), but switched to a different design later.

-Rather than let it gather dust we decided to modernise it, try out some fresh new CSS features and give it back to the Astro community.
+Rather than let it gather dust, we decided to modernise it, try out some fresh new CSS features and give it back to the Astro community under a Creative Commons Attribution 4.0 International Public License.

 We hope you find it useful!